Lautaroef/loan_application_service/README.md

 ### Run Locally (without Docker)
 1. Make sure PostgreSQL is installed, or download it from the [official website](https://www.postgresql.org/download/)
-2. Connect to your PostgreSQL with a superuser.
-If you don’t have a dedicated user for the application, you can create one by:
+2. Connect to your PostgreSQL with a superuser and create an user:
 ```bash
 CREATE USER <username> WITH ENCRYPTED PASSWORD '<mypassword>';